sst/sst/www/docs/constructs/DebugApp.md

 </TabItem>
 </MultiLanguageCode>

-Since it is initialized internally, the props that are passed to `App` cannot be changed.
+Since it's initialized internally, the props that are passed to `DebugApp` cannot be changed.

 ## Examples